daormar/debasher/doc/design_doc_resident.md

 - **`TRIGGER_PORT` is a list of zero or more output option names**, not a single scalar, each wired to a different initiator node.
-This covers a `resident` program made of multiple genuinely independent subgraphs: a single initiator can never reach a disjoint subgraph no matter what, so the module author names one initiator per subgraph it actually needs to reach. `Supervisor` sends `start_snapshot`/`shutdown` to every configured initiator when triggered (manually, or by `on_node_permanently_failed`, see below).
-Empty by default: a `Supervisor` doing pure monitoring + relaunch, with no snapshot/shutdown-triggering capability at all, is a valid configuration.
+This covers a `resident` program made of multiple genuinely independent subgraphs: a single initiator can never reach a disjoint subgraph no matter what, so the module wires the `Supervisor` to one initiator per subgraph it actually needs to reach, each through a fifo that the `Supervisor` defines with the tag `--control`, and the engine lists them (see "Ports from the engine"). `Supervisor` sends `start_snapshot`/`shutdown` to every configured initiator when triggered (manually, or by `on_node_permanently_failed`, see below).
+Empty when there is no such fifo: a `Supervisor` doing pure monitoring + relaunch, with no snapshot/shutdown-triggering capability at all, is a valid configuration.
 - An initiator that receives its triggers through a trigger port has the port on which it reads them in `CONTROL_PORTS`, since the `Supervisor` defines